Auto-Compressing Networks: Extended Literature Review

-Next we review related work in four key areas: 1) residual connections and their role in training stability, 2) architectural variants with longer/denser residual connections, 3) methods that employ intermediate layer losses to learn better representations and exit early, and 4) neural architectures that induce regularization and better representations.
+We present here an extended literature review across four key areas relevant to our work: 1) residual connections and their role in training stability, 2) architectural variants with longer/denser residual connections, 3) methods that employ intermediate layer losses to learn better representations and exit early, and 4) neural architectures that induce regularization and better representations.
 Our work is more closely related to research area 4, but it is important to note that training stability, efficiency, performance, and representation learning are related goals, which can be achieved either through architectural choices (1, 2, 4) and / or through additional optimization criteria (3).